HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 Release the external surface from a certain player.
 This API is optional, only call it before you setting OVROverlay enabled to false or before destroying it during runtime.
 Please call this API after **SetUpPlayer**.

 #### void SetStereoscopicRendering(int playerIndex, HISPlayerStereoMode stereoMode, ref bool overrideRect, ref Rect srcRectLeft, ref Rect srcRectRight, ref Rect destRectLeft, ref Rect destRectRight)
 Set stereoscopic rendering side by side or top/bottom.
 Only supported with external surface rendering mode.
-You may call this API before or after **SetUpPlayer**.
+You may call this API after calling **SetUpPlayer**.
 The parameters marked with ref keyword can be retrieved from public properties of OVROverlay.
 Usage example:
 ```
 SetStereoscopicRendering(streamIndex, HISPlayerStereoMode.LeftRight, ref overlay.overrideTextureRectMatrix, ref overlay.srcRectLeft, ref overlay.srcRectRight, ref overlay.destRectLeft, ref overlay.destRectLeft);
 ```